MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 On pages it is not only the code in triggers and procedures that is spanned by the implicit with on the source `Rec`; also the source expressions for the fields are covered.

-## Current release warnings and using pragma
+## Warnings and using pragma

-From [!INCLUDE[prodshort](includes/prodshort.md)] 2020 release wave 2 we will begin to warn about the use of explicit and implicit with for extensions with that are targeting the cloud.
+From [!INCLUDE[prodshort](includes/prodshort.md)] 2020 release wave 2 we begin to warn about the use of explicit and implicit with for extensions that are targeting the cloud.
 There will be two different warnings: `AL0604` and `AL0606`.

 > [!NOTE]
 > The warnings will become errors with a future release.
 We will at the earliest remove with statement support from the [!INCLUDE[prodshort](includes/prodshort.md)] 2021 release wave 2.

 ### AL0606 - use of explicit with

-The warning has a QuickFix code-action that allows you to convert the statement(s) inside the `with` statement to fully-qualified statements.
-Same as described above.
+The warning has a QuickFix code action that allows you to convert the statement(s) inside the `with` statement to fully-qualified statements, this means statements as shown in [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement).

 ### AL0604 - use of implicit with